 Counter Assault Bear Spray

 This 10.2 ounce canister of bear spray is lightweight and easy to carry with you while still providing plenty of protection.
-Spray reaches between 12 and 32 feet.
+The spray reaches between 12 and 32 feet.
 Dispersal is fast, too, with the entire can able to be sprayed in under nine seconds.

 Plus, a safety cap helps prevent accidental discharge.
 It can be safely stored in a backpack without worry about unintentional trigger pull.
 A safety tie glows in the dark so the product can easily be used in low-light conditions.